Cantata: Twentieth century and beyond

 Patriotic cantatas celebrating anniversaries of events in the Revolution or extolling state leaders were frequently commissioned in the Soviet Union between 1930 and the middle of the century, though these occasional works were seldom among their composers' best.
 Examples include Dmitri Shostakovich's Poem of the Motherland, Op.
 47 (1947) and The Sun Shines over Our Motherland, Op.
 90 (1952), and three works by Prokofiev, Zdravitsa!
 [Hail to Stalin] (1939).
 Dmitry Kabalevsky also composed four such cantatas, The Great Homeland, Op.
 35 (1941–42), The Song of Morning, Spring and Peace, Op.
 57 (1957–58), Leninists, Op.
 63 (1959), and About Our Native Land, Op.
 82 (1965).

+Patriotic cantatas were also created in China during the civil war and the Second Sino-Japanese War.
+For example, the Yellow River Cantata was composed in 1939.